horgh/catbox/README.md

 # Configuration

 ## catbox.conf
-This file holds global settings for the server.

-You'll probably want to change `listen-host`, `listen-port`, and `server-name` at minimum.

-If you want to listen on a TLS port, you must have a certificate and key available.
+Global server settings.

 ## opers.conf
-This file defines IRC operators.
-A user can become an operator by using the `OPER` command with a username and password combination listed in this file.
+IRC operators.

 ## servers.conf
-This file defines servers to link to and accept links from.
+The servers to link with.

 ## users.conf
-This file defines privileges and hostname spoofs for users.
+Privileges and hostname spoofs for users.

 The only privilege right now is flood exemption.

 ## TLS